vakras com logo

 The term Pyrrhic Victory is the western version of what the Greeks called a "Kadmean Victory" (Καδμεία νίκη).

 The term "Kadmean Victory" derives from the battle between the brothers Eteokles and Polynikes descendants of Kadmus, founder of Thebes (Greece) who kill one–another.
 It is of a victory which is as great a loss as is a defeat.
-It is a term that is employed continuously in the Greek world, from Pausanias to Anna Komnena.
+It is a term that had been employed continuously in the Greek world, from Pausanias to Anna Komnena.

 Bosch used motifs from Renaissance Italian painting against themselves.
 The triumphal carriages of "pagan" deities were turned by Bosch into a haywain.
 The geological formations which appeared in the works of the Italians were incorporated by Bosch into his own works and were placed in the stage before which the Judaic "fall of man" is played out.
 In the drawing for Flightless Kadmean Victory: contra Bosch, above, I am using these same ideas against Bosch.
 My "Victory" is integrated into a "triumphal carriage", which is drawn by a winged snake coming from within my "victory".
 The snake for the Greeks was a benevolent protector, a force of good, and possessor of wisdom.
 My victory is traversing through a landscape scarred and in ruins which spreads out before the Italian geological form (top left).